NhoaKing-Tech/jarvis-streamdeck/jarvis/docs/content/educational/actions.md

 4. Trigger **hotkeys/shortcuts**: hot_keys (example usage in hk_terminal and copy)

-5. Open **VSCode** with a given project path: open_vscode
+5. Open **VSCode** with a given project path: open_vscode:

      - I like to control the vscode appearance for each project.
 I assign different color settings for the title and status bars so that I have a visual cue of which project I am working on on which window, when I have multiple vscode windows open, and I use ALT + TAB to switch between applications.

 6. Type text and text blocks or snippets:

     - type_text, type_snippet

     - type_keyring: Type and enter passwords.
 However, it is recommended to leave this function unused.
 I need to find a way to encrypt passwords.
 I leave this here as a placeholder for a future implementation, as I do not know at the moment how to do it securely.
 Therefore, in the config.env file it is recommended to leave the KEYRING_PW variable empty.

 7. Open **Obsidian** with a given vault path.
 It supports the possibility to open multiple vaults, so you can reuse the function in different keys for different vaults with open_obsidian.
 However, it is needed to specify the codename, and the path to the vault needs to be in the config.env file.

 8. **Execute bash** scripts: execute_bash

      - Example of usage in terminal_env_jarvis and terminal_env_busybee for basic scripts

      - Example of advanced usage with git_commit_workflow.sh

 9. Open nautilus windows with a target path.
 If that path is already open in another window, simply raise it, to avoid multiple nautilus windows with the same path (which happens often if this check is not in place before opening the window).
 This was the trigger to change to X11 from Wayland, as Wayland does not support window management in a straightforward way as X11 does, and it was giving me too many headaches.
 I do not discard in the future to ==TRY== to implement jarvis in wayland.